 - Increase opportunities for medical practitioners to earn a terminal degree in the field of health science with a core focus in research.

 - Prepare graduates to function both independently and interdependently within the clinical and non-clinical research environment.

-The Ph.D. in Health Science program challenges the student to examine the current state of health care; apply sophisticated knowledge of research design, biostatistics, and epidemiology to the literature of their core discipline; and initiate the design and follow up mechanisms for research in healthcare.
-Its professor-driven, student-centered, online course delivery is coupled with a research practicum, a minimum of two one-week on-campus institutes, a comprehensive examination, and a dissertation with oral defense.
+The Ph.D. in Health Science program challenges the student to examine the current state of health care; apply sophisticated knowledge of research design, biostatistics, and epidemiology to the literature of their core discipline; and design and conduct original research in healthcare.
+Its professor-driven, student-centered, online course delivery is coupled with a research practicum, a minimum of three one-week on-campus institutes, a comprehensive examination, and a dissertation with oral defense.